josephperez3/minimax-tictactoe/README.md

 # minimax-tictactoe
-Using knowledge of trees to create a formidable Tic Tac Toe opponent with the minimax algorithm.
+Created a visual Tic Tac Toe game using JavaScript.

+I plan to use the minimax algorithm to create an AI for the game.